 Housing the history of the world's most popular soda, the World of Coca-Cola is one of Atlanta's premier attractions.
 See pieces of historic Coke memorabilia, visit the 4D theatre for a unique cinematic experience, and lay eyes on the vault that holds the secret recipe.
 Visitors can also sample an array of different coke products, send letters to friends and family from the famous Coke polar bear, take home authentic Coke gifts from the museum shop, and visit the pop culture gallery to learn about the advertising history of this renowned brand.

 A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most influential Civil Rights leader.
-Operated by the National Park Service, this historic site contains Dr. King's boyhood home, his crypt and the Ebenezer Baptist Church where Dr. King and his father were both pastors.
+Operated by the National Park Service, this historic site contains Dr. King's boyhood home, his tomb and the Ebenezer Baptist Church where Dr. King and his father were both pastors.
 The district was designated a National Historic Landmark in 1977.
 This collective of historic monuments invokes poignant memories of Martin Luther King Jr., and the indelible mark that he has left on the American Civil Rights Movement.
 This historic site is home to many other monuments like King Center, the Ebenezer Baptist Church, the Prince Hall and a statue of the world-revered Mahatma Gandhi.
-The Visitor Center of the site shelters an insightful museum which sheds light on the legacy of Dr. King, and the site, as a whole, has also hosted nationally-significant events.
+The Visitor Center of the site shelters an insightful museum which sheds light on the legacy of Dr. King.

 Just minutes from downtown Atlanta in historic Grant Park, the exciting Zoo Atlanta features the Southeast's most impressive collection of wildlife from around the globe.
 Legend says that the zoo got its start when the owners of a traveling animal show went bankrupt and suddenly fled town.
 Today, popular exhibits include daily elephant demonstrations, giraffe feedings, and the acquired Chinese pandas.
 Various spots within the zoo make for wonderful locations to host private celebrations.